HarmvandenBrink/Pagermon-Docker/README.md

 # Pagermon-Docker
-Dockerfile to install Pagermon in one go (with a few settings)
+Dockerfile to install Pagermon (server and client) in one go, without the need of installing all kinds of dependencies.
+It just works :)

+The latest version of Pagermon is cloned from their Github when building the image.

 ## Clone the repository